Veer-Ganesh/Radio-Drive/README.md

 # Note :

     1. All data are volatile, meaning if container is delete.
 Uploaded images get deleted as well !
-(Since this is a example)
+(Since this is a POC app)

     2. Internally uses Redis to store mapping and encodings.